-Our event schema creation involves the following steps: (1) Initially, to reduce annotation difficulty, we invite ten ordinary annotators to review the event type schema and a portion of the data.
+Our event schema creation involves the following steps: (1) Initially, to reduce annotation difficulty, we invite ten ordinary annotators, who are without dedicated study on event semantics, to review the event type schema and a portion of the data.
 Based on their feedback, we deleted $6$ event types that are similar to others and renamed $4$ event types for clarity.
-(2) The schema of \maven is constructed from a simplification and modification of FrameNet~\citep{baker1998berkeley}.
+(2) The basic schema is constructed from a simplification and modification of FrameNet~\citep{baker1998berkeley}.
 The \textit{frame elements} in FrameNet are widely considered akin to argument roles~\citep{aguilar-etal-2014-comparison,parekh-etal-2023-geneva}, but they are often too complex for ordinary annotators to comprehend since FrameNet is primarily constructed for linguistic experts~\citep{aguilar-etal-2014-comparison}.
 Therefore, for each event type, we manually select frame elements related to describing events and suitable for annotation as \ourdata argument roles from their FrameNet equivalents, and we rewrite the definitions and examples.
-(3) Design argument roles based on the widely utilized 5W1H analysis (What, Where, When, Why, Who, How) for describing events~\citep{DBLP:conf/siu/KaramanYO17,DBLP:conf/recsys/HamborgBG19}.
+(3) Extending argument roles based on the 5W1H analysis (What, Where, When, Why, Who, How) for describing events~\citep{DBLP:conf/siu/KaramanYO17,DBLP:conf/recsys/HamborgBG19}.
 Temporal and causal relations from event relation extraction describe When and Why, while the event type describes What.
 We primarily refer to Who (participants), Where (locations), and How (manners, instruments, etc.) to design argument roles.
-(4) \ourdata schema is hierarchical.
-When designing subordinate events, we inherit and refine the argument roles of their superordinate events.
-(5) Finally, we sample data corresponding to the event types to observe if any event arguments are missing.
+(4) Considering the hierarchical structure.
+When designing subordinate types, we inherit and refine the argument roles of their superordinate types.
+(5) Sampling data to check if any event argument is missing.

 \paragraph{Schema Statistics}